 Just take any small side street and you’re in a completely different atmosphere with reasonable prices.

 But in spite of all the cons, it’s still a must in Barcelona.
 During the day it is always busy with tourists and some locals plus artists of all sorts – some interesting, others not so much.

-At night, however, pay close attention to where you are, where you want to go.
 It is a very long boulevard that starts at Placa Catalunya, ends at the Port and runs through the Old City (Ciutat Vella).
 Just follow and make a few stops in between.

 Note: Access to different parts of the city is easy from Placa Catalunya as it is central.

 LA BOQUERIA: BARCELONA’S FRESH MARKET

 Locals claim this was a meat market back in the old days.
 Today it has become an incredible profusion of delicious foods for lunch or just to snack.
 Eat your way through the small alleys and try local food.